camunda/camunda-platform-get-started/README.md

 1. Press the _Deployment_ button and select _Save and Deploy_
     ![Deploy Button](images/cloud-modeler-deploy-button.png)
-2. Select the cluster the diagram should be deployed on
+2. Select the cluster to deploy the diagram on
     ![Deploy Camunda Cloud](images/cloud-modeler-deploy-modal.png)

 ## Deploy using zbctl

-To the deploy the [process](process/send-email.bpmn) using the zbctl use the following command.
+To the deploy the [process](process/send-email.bpmn) using `zbctl` use the following command.

 For **Camunda Cloud** we need the cluster id and the [client